 With 17.9MP, the 1DC offers a higher resolution than the 1D (4.1MP), but the 1DC has smaller individual pixels (pixel pitch of 6.95μm versus 11.56μm for the 1D).
 Yet, the 1DC is a much more recent model (by 10 years and 6 months) than the 1D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |4.||Canon 1D X Mark II||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1DC indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the 1DC can use is 4K/24p.